tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step6_security_object.md

 ## Security object

-At the root level of your OpenAPI document, we add a `security` object that defines the global method for our security:
+At the root level of your OpenAPI document, add a `security` object that defines the global method for the API's security:

 ```yaml
 security: